 rm are identical and can be used interchangeably.

-rb short for “remove bucket” to delete an empty Space.
+rb (short for “remove bucket”) to destroy an empty Space.
 If you wish to remove the Space and all its contents, append

 --recursive.
 This will permanently remove all the files.

 s3cmd rb s3://spacename